Final Fantasy XIV: Dawntrail: Story

-Growing impatient, Zoraal Ja orders the attack on Tuliyollal, but the well-prepared Koana and the Scions rebuff it with the aid of Bakool Ja Ja and new allies from the east.
-Zoraal Ja reveals that the reason for the attack is to harvest the nation's souls to power the server that maintains the memories of all of Alexandria's dead citizens—the energy crisis that forced Sphene to ally with Zoraal Ja.
-With the genocide of Tuliyollal thwarted, he turns his soldiers on the living residents of Everkeep to power his ambitions.
-Sphene, Wuk Lamat, and the Scions do what they can to protect the citizens and confront Zoraal Ja at the summit of Everkeep.
-He expends all of his souls on enhancing his strength, saving none for resurrection, and is ultimately defeated.
+Growing impatient, Zoraal Ja orders the attack on Tuliyollal, but Koana and the Scions rebuff it with the aid of Bakool Ja Ja and new allies from the east.
+Zoraal Ja reveals that the reason for the attack is to harvest the nation's souls to power the server in Everkeep—the energy crisis that forced Sphene to ally with Zoraal Ja.
+With the genocide of Tuliyollal thwarted, he turns his soldiers on the residents of Everkeep to power his ambitions.
+Sphene, Wuk Lamat, and the Scions protect the citizens and confront Zoraal Ja at the summit of Everkeep.
+He expends all of his souls on enhancing his strength, saving none for resurrection, and is defeated.
 Before dying, Zoraal Ja entrusts his authority to Gulool Ja, who is revealed to be his son.

-Sphene claims the key and uses it to initiate interdimensional fusion with the intent of completely absorbing the power of the Source, considering the sacrifice to be worth it to preserve the memories of her people.
-The Scions follow her to Living Memory, the hidden top level of Everkeep and the true city of gold depicted in Gulool Ja Ja's journey.
+Sphene claims the key and uses it to initiate interdimensional fusion, with the intent of completely absorbing the power of the Source, considering the sacrifice to be worth it to preserve the memories of her people.
+The Scions pursue her to Living Memory, the top level of Everkeep accessed through the portal in Mamook and the true city of gold depicted in Gulool Ja Ja's journey.
 There, memories of dead Alexandrians manifest in corporeal form as the Endless.
-The Scions find the memory of Cahciua, who asks them to shut down the storage servers and allow their digital shades to rest.
-On the way, they encounter Krile's parents, the founders of Oblivion.
-From them, Krile learns that as an infant, she was sent across dimensions to the Source by her parents with the interdimensional key to deny it from Sphene.
+The Scions find Cahciua is actually one of the Endless, and she asks them to shut down the storage servers to allow their digital shades to rest.
+On the way, Krile meets her parents, the founders of Oblivion, who reveal that they sent her as a newborn across dimensions to the Source with the key to deny it from Sphene.

 With the servers deactivated, the Scions pursue Sphene through her digitized memories of Alexandria and confront her as Queen Eternal.
 During the final battle, Queen Eternal attempts to delete Sphene's human memories to prevent remorse for her actions, but Wuk Lamat breaks through to her and restores her personality.
 They reconcile and lament not meeting sooner when Sphene was alive.
 As the last servers shut down, Sphene entrusts the safety of her living citizens to Wuk Lamat, and the key to the Warrior and Scions, before she too is deactivated.
 Young Gulool Ja becomes king of Alexandria, and Tuliyollal celebrates the Dawnservants' victory.